bhavul/JIRA-Similar-Issue-Finder-App/README.md

 There are 3 modules as you can see above:
 1. **jira_scraper_commentor** : This module can be used to scrape data from JIRA and comment on tickets.
 Currently, it offers a templated comment which could be commented on every ticket satisfying a JQL filter.
-  At Endurance, this is being used to comment a set of questions on every new ticket which the developer needs to answer before they close the ticket (What is the issue, How did they solve it, Can it occur again, etc.)
+  At Endurance, this was being used to comment a set of questions on every new ticket which the developer needs to answer before they close the ticket (What is the issue, How did they solve it, Can it occur again, etc.)
 2. **mailer** : This module is used for sending mails.
 Every mail can have its own html.
 Jinja2 templating engine is used.
-At Endurance this is being used to send the mail of shame - a mail which reminds developer that they have closed certain ticket but not followed the process in place.
+At Endurance this was being used to send the mail of shame - a mail which reminds developer that they have closed certain ticket but not followed the process in place.
 3. **related_ticket_finder** : This module is used to train a model for tickets and then to comment related tickets on every new ticket that comes up.
 The idea is if you've had similar ticket in the past, the proceedings and comments of that ticket could help a developer understand ways to debug the new ticket.
-At Endurance, this is used by Wholesale team to reduce SLAs and give a head-start into how to debug a particular ticket for any developer.
+At Endurance, this was used by Wholesale team to reduce SLAs and give a head-start into how to debug a particular ticket for any developer.

 Each of these modules have their own sub-commands.